 See how you may recover your REIT losses.
 Get a free and confidential consultation.

 What is a REIT and How Does it Work?

 Real estate investment trusts are companies that gain income from owning or financing real estate from a variety of property sectors.
 These properties may include, among others, hospitals and other healthcare facilities, commercial real estate such as hotels and apartment complexes, office buildings, and even infrastructure such as cell towers and energy pipelines.
 Most REITs focus on a specific real estate sector, but some REITs diversify the types of properties in their portfolio.

 Companies must meet certain requirements to qualify as REITs.
 These requirements include investing at least 75% of the company’s total assets in income-generating real-estate, cash, or U.S. Treasuries and distributing the income from this real-estate to shareholders.

 While many REITs may be good and viable investments, other REITs have lost investors significant amounts of money.
-Investors should conduct a fair amount of research before committing to investing in a specific REIT.
+Investors should conduct a fair amount of research and know what to look out for before committing to investing in a specific REIT.

 Types of REITs